jfrog/jfrog-cli/README.md

 * Running the tests will create a repository `jfrog-cli-tests-repo1` in bintray.<br/>
   Once the tests are completed, the repository will be deleted.

-# Pull Requests
+# Code Contributions
-We welcome pull requests from the community.
+We welcome code contributions through pull requests from the community.
-## Guidelines
+## Pull Requests Guidelines
 * Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
 * If the existing tests do not already cover your changes, please add tests..
 * Pull requests should be created on the *dev* branch.